-At the 5th Annual Clinical Trials IoT & Digital Endpoints Forum, Kate Lyden, Lead Scientist at VivoSense, shared an example of one of the first regulated clinical trials that used a wearable sensor to monitor or measure a digital biomarker in a patient's home setting.
+At the 5th Annual Clinical Trials IoT & Digital Endpoints Forum, Kate Lyden, Chief Science Officer at VivoSense, shared an example of one of the first regulated clinical trials that used a wearable sensor to monitor or measure a digital biomarker in a patient's home setting.
 Researchers were aiming to improve the outcome of patients with breathing abnormalities associated with the rare disease, Rett syndrome.

 "I think that we're finally getting to a point where the software, the data analytics, and the regulatory framework are catching up to these hardware devices.
-We're now more equipped than ever to take clinical trials out of the clinic and move them to a patient's home or move them to a real- world environment." ~ Kate Lyden, Lead Scientist, VivoSense
+We're now more equipped than ever to take clinical trials out of the clinic and move them to a patient's home or move them to a real- world environment." ~ Kate Lyden, VP of Science and Research, VivoSense

 Fill out the form to watch the presentation to get innovative ideas on novel digital biomarkers for your clinical trial.